sigoden/window-switcher/README.md

 ## License

-Copyright (c) 2023 windows-switcher-developers.
+Copyright (c) 2023 window-switcher-developers.

-windows-switcher is made available under the terms of the MIT License, at your option.
+window-switcher is made available under the terms of the MIT License, at your option.

 See the LICENSE files for license details.